 Tip #2: Colline Emiliane

-It is a love letter to the Emilia Region of Italy, that Anna and Paola Latini are serving to their guests of Colline Emiliane.
-The little family restaurant is all about tradition, family, quality and artisanship.
+It is a love letter to the Emilia region of Italy that Anna and Paola Latini are serving to their guests at Colline Emiliane.
+This little family restaurant is all about tradition, family, quality, and artisanship.

-Dated back to 1931, for the first time Le Colline Emiliane opened the doors.
-In 1967 the Latini clan took over the kitchen and still makes traditional meals with the freshest ingredients.
+Le Colline Emiliane first opened its doors in 1931.
+In 1967, the Latini clan took over the kitchen, and they still prepare traditional meals with the freshest ingredients.

-Fresh pasta made with a rolling pin and daily stretched by hand, the traditional way.
-Desserts made in house sourcing the best ingredients.
+Fresh pasta is made with a rolling pin and stretched by hand daily in the traditional way.
+Desserts are made in-house using the best ingredients.
 This is what Colline Emiliane is known for.
-Tortellini, Gnocchi, Lasagna, but not only pasta, also Roast Beef and a variety of traditional beautiful Italian starters, show up on the menu.
+Tortellini, gnocchi, and lasagna, but not only pasta — also roast beef and a variety of beautiful, traditional Italian starters show up on the menu.

 -